 The Zanzibar project seems to have worked at that level.
 One specific domain, pulmonary care.
 One specific training relationship.
 One doctor and one nurse brought to Jerusalem.
 One device chosen because it could become locally usable rather than merely impressive.
 One continuing relationship instead of a one-day ceremony.

 It does not solve healthcare inequality on an island of hundreds of thousands.
-It does show what a useful intervention can look like when the aim is not to save everyone with one headline but to strengthen one diagnostic capability enough that care can improve locally.
+It does show what a useful intervention can look like when the aim is to strengthen one diagnostic capability enough that care can improve locally.

 The story also says something about Israeli medicine